 - Evaluate on a routine basis compliance with applicable environmental laws and regulations; and

 - Strive for continual improvement in the effectiveness of its environmental management efforts.

 In addition, all AK Steel plants have received ISO 14001 environmental management certification, and the company employs a full-time environmental staff to manage environmental compliance throughout the corporation.

 The company also invests heavily in equipment to help meet its environmental objectives.
-For example, from 2003 through 2013, AK Steel spent approximately $87 million on environmental capital projects and approximately $1.12 billion to operate and maintain the company’s environmental controls.
+For example, in 2014, AK Steel spent approximately $7.2 million on environmental capital projects and approximately $112 million to operate and maintain the company’s environmental controls.